schwartzlab-methods/NEST/README.md

 gzip

 ###   System requirements:
-This model is tested on CentOS 7 and GPU servers with versions: Nvidia P100 and V100.
-This model is expected to run on any Linux server with GPU nodes, e.g., Compute Canada as well.
-A brief installation script for Compute Canada is provided here: [compute_canada_readme](compute_canada_readme.md)
+This model is developed on CentOS 7 and GPU servers with versions: Nvidia P100 and V100.
+This model is expected to run on any Linux server with GPU nodes, e.g., Digital Alliance as well.
+A brief installation script for Digital Alliance is provided here: [compute_canada_readme](compute_canada_readme.md)

 ### Setup the system to recognize 'nest' command to run the model: